Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 Great work!

 So far you should have a single bar and the two axese.
 Clicking the buttons should add and remove bars from the chart.
-The data is random so the bars will be different each time you add a new one.
+The data is random so the bars will be different each time you add a new one!

 ## D3 Join API